llvm/llvm-project/llvm/docs/LangRef.rst

-This means that optimizations and backends may not change the observed bitwise result of these operations in any way (unless NaNs are returned), and frontends can rely on these operations providing perfectly rounded results as described in the standard.
+This means that optimizations and backends may not change the observed bitwise result of these operations in any way (unless NaNs are returned), and frontends can rely on these operations providing correctly rounded results as described in the standard.

 (Note that this is only about the value returned by these operations; see the